We Are Building Our FuturesWith Consent

 High School Too is an Invitation to Dream

-High School Too co-creates care, accountability, and safety.
+High School Too is an invitation to co-create care, consent and accountability.

 We start with dreaming.